Instant Pot steak fajitas that are so tender, juicy, and filled with incredible flavors!

 Instant Pot Steak Fajitas

-- 1 pound (500 grams) Steak rump, skirt or flank sliced into long strips
+- 1 pound (450 grams) steak rump, top round or flank sliced into long strips

-- Open the lid, and either drain the extra liquid (and retain some) or use a slotted spoon to take out the fajitas.
+- Then either drain the extra liquid (and retain some) or use a slotted spoon to take out the fajitas.

 - To serve, stuff warmed tortillas with the fajitas and garnish with chopped cilantro leaves and drizzle over with a little bit of the reserved sauce.